tommyfpedersen/verus-login-server/README.md

 1. Change the name of the .env.example file to .env and update the values to your
    - Login servers Identity,
-   - PrivateKey,
+   - Private Key,
-   - change JWT secret (Use at least 32 random characters)
+   - Change JWT secret (Use at least 32 random characters)
-   - and changes your servers endpoint.
+   - Changes your servers endpoint.

 2. Make sure you do not upload your Private key to Github.